Walker's Haute Route

 14 stages .
 15 nights

-The Walker's Haute Route: A guide to the trek
+The Walker's Haute Route: Walking guide

 Bare facts